Slow Cooker Vegetable Beef Soup

 - Preheat pan over medium high heat and add oil.
 When oil is hot, add meat and quickly brown.
 Dump meat into the slow cooker.

-- Deglaze the pan with the sherry, pour results into crock pot.
+- Deglaze the pan with the sherry, pour all of it into into the slow cooker.

 Nutrition Information: